Slow marathon

-Slow Marathon is an annual event that takes place in the North East of Scotland with all routes ending in the Aberdeenshire town of Huntly.
-Originally conceived by Ethiopian artist Mihret Kebede during her art residency program between January to March in 2012 at the Deveron arts (Deveron projects) institute in Huntly, Scotland.
+Slow Marathon was an annual event hosted by Deveron Projects that took place in the North East of Scotland with all routes ending in the Aberdeenshire town of Huntly.
+Originally conceived by Ethiopian artist Mihret Kebede during her art residency program between January and March in 2012 at the Deveron arts (Deveron projects) institute in Huntly, Scotland.
 The first successful event happened in March 2012 between Addis Ababa and Huntly.
 The idea of the Slow Marathon was to connect people in different worlds through art regardless of any paperwork and political discrimination that refrain people's mobility and integrity.
 The slow marathon participants walk at a pace that means they can take time to look at the landscape and consider a topic that is the focus of an associated discussion on the following day.
 The last person to finish the walk is deemed to be the winner.

 History

 Ethiopian artist Mihret Kebede created the project as part of a residency with Deveron Arts (now Deveron Projects).
 The artist had wanted to walk the 5850 miles from Ethiopia to Scotland, but this was not possible because of physical difficulties such as crossing deserts as well as closed borders and visa restrictions.
 Kebede calculated that if 225 people each walked 26 miles together they would have traveled the distance between Ethiopia and Scotland; in response, Mihret and Scottish artist Norma D. Hunter developed an accumulative marathon, which involved a 26-mile walk in and around the town of Huntly, and a parallel walk-in Addis Ababa, Ethiopia.
 The inaugural Slow Marathon took place on Saturday 17 March 2012.
 Kebede led the walk in Huntly, while in Addis Ababa it was led by artist Helen Zeru.
 Multiple Marathon World Record holder Haile Gebrselassie, participated in the walk in Ethiopia, as well as a shoelace exchange between participants in Scotland and Ethiopia.
 A discussion, Walk Sans Frontiers, was held on the day after the walk.